ApolloKwok/KtUtil/README.md

+# Finished
-# Finished, but the usage wouldn't be updated recently.
+## The usage wouldn't be updated recently.
+## Only jvm at present.
+'Multi-platform' would be supported later.